 These two reportable segments, which are described in greater detail below, had previously been reported on a combined basis as they had been operated and evaluated as one operating segment.
 The Company experienced significant growth over the last year in most of our product areas.
 As the Company has grown organically, and as the Company previously added to its capabilities through acquisitions, its products have increased in scale and become more strategically important and distinctly organized and managed under these two groupings.
 In addition, Derek Peterson, the Company's chief operating decision maker ("CODM") has begun reviewing results and managing and allocating resources between these two strategic business groupings, and has begun budgeting using these business segments.
 The Company's CODM reviews revenues including intersegment revenues, gross profit and operating income (loss) before income taxes when evaluating segment performance and allocating resources to each segment.
 Accordingly, intersegment revenue is included in the segment revenues presented in the tables below and is eliminated from revenues and cost of sales in the "Eliminations and Other" column also includes various income and expense items that the Company does not allocate to its operating segments.
-These income and expense and expense and expense items that the Company does not allocate to its operating segments.
-These income and expense and corporate-wide expense items such as legal and professional fees as well as expense items for which we have not identified a reasonable basis for allocation.
+These income and expense amounts include the results of the Company's hydroponic equipment, which are not material, interest expense, corporate overhead, and corporate-wide expense items such as legal and professional fees as well as expense items for which we have not identified a reasonable basis for allocation.
 The accounting policies of the reportable segments are the same as those described in Note 2 of the Notes to the Consolidated Financial Statements.